Botanical Garden

 Admission and Tickets to the Botanical Garden

 Admission to the Botanical Garden is €3.00.
-There's a 10% discount with the Lisboa Card.
+There's no discount with the Lisboa Card.

 It opens every day